Dogs need a variety of different things in their diet to remain healthy.

 - Also available in soft-gel form

-- This product earned better owner reviews than any other fish oil we found.
+- Earned better owner reviews than any other fish oil we found

-- It’s very easy to dispense and mix with your dog’s food.
+- Very easy to dispense and mix with your dog’s food

-- The customer service department received rave reviews from owners.
+- Customer service department received rave reviews from owners

-- This supplement appears to work very well for dogs, but cat owners reported more problems.
+- Appears to work very well for dogs, but cat owners reported more problems

 Ingredient List: 100% Salmon Oil